theofficialsiyauniverse-blog

 Tumblr media Tumblr media

 As a human rights activist my work is to create awareness about different marginalised communities.
 I also work in collaboration with various institutions on different ad hoc projects through the year to advance the agenda of inclusion and diversity particularly for marginalised communities and those living in poor and oppressive circumstances in my country regionally and continentally.
 In the last couple of years I’ve seen many attacks mostly sabotaging financial opportunities by hacking into my devices by emails my social media apps tracking my movements breaking into my places of residence theft of my belongings vandalism of my electronic devices and threats on my life here in South Africa Johannesburg.
+My platforms are constantly being attacked, in this case I am a target of false reporting for the purpose of removing my accounts of my WhatsApp line, I use my WhatsApp as a platform to keep in communication with a fraction of my top followers on social media which is a community of over 2000 people in a Whatsapp community named Human Rights Defenders (expanding civic access).

 In the last couple of days I have no longer had access to my WhatsApp which means that I’ve not been able to post the job opportunities that my community needs to apply for more prospects for economic participation as majority of our youth inside Africa still struggled to access employment opportunities particularly in poor communities.
 I have several other programs such as youth development and employment programs and initiatives where I post opportunities for scholarships and bursaries and coach young people looking for prospects to study further and advance career opportunities through skills development and share these opportunities in this platform.

-My WhatsApp channel and preventing of my access on these platforms means that I have no access to my community which negatively impacts their ability to advance their ambitions toward accessing employment opportunities and getting the necessary guidance and mentorship in this regard.
+My WhatsApp Channel and WhatsApp Community and preventing of my access on these platforms means that I have no access to my community which negatively impacts their ability to advance their ambitions toward accessing employment opportunities and getting the necessary guidance and mentorship in this regard.
 The services services are free of charge toward advancing inclusion and diversity for those who needed most.
 I struggled to keep the program afloat as I use my own resources that I attain from consultancy opportunities working in collaboration with various institutions such as the United Nations development planning, international electoral commission, and other United Nations related organisations and institutions to advancing the agenda of sustainable development in my country and beyond.

 Apart from the hacking incident that happened lately in the month of May I was verbally attacked by a man who approached me and threatened my life in a bank in the city of Johannesburg vocalising his distain to see me still alive and his concern that his efforts to cause harm upon my health apparently had not succeeded.
 He exclaimed that after all he had done with his colleagues to cause him upon me that I should have committed suicide by now and that he did not understand I was still okay.

-In the last 24 months relocated more than four times due to threats, stalking, housebreaking, all of which had reported to the police and to no avail guidance or assistance on their parts only Communication that they had closed the cases concerning the matters and that they done enough investigation without reaching out to me or requesting any information at any point.
+In the last 24 months relocated more than four times due to threats, stalking, housebreaking, all of which had reported to the police and to no avail guidance or assistance on their parts only communication that they had closed the cases concerning the matters and that they done enough investigation without reaching out to me or requesting any information at any point.
 This indicating discrimination from the authorities with regards to the attacks and threats on my life, the theft and damage of my personal belongings stalking and profiling hacking and so many more incidents to which there is still evidence some of which is currently in the hands of organisations in partnership with the UN who engaged in their own investigations to some of these cases.

 1 note · View note